What to Buy in Japan? 29 Unique Japanese Souvenirs I Actually Use!

 Ema are wooden plaques in Japan traditionally used for writing wishes or prayers, often found at Shinto shrines.

-To collect an ema, visitors typically purchase one from a designated area near the shrine, choosing from a variety of shapes and designs.
-After obtaining the ema, they write their wishes or prayers on one side and then hang it on a dedicated display board at the shrine.
+Purchase an ema from a designated area near the shrine.
+Write your wishes or prayers on one side, then hang it on a dedicated display board at the shrine or keep it as a souvenir.

 7. Pens and stationary